Suspect Symbols: The Literary Argument for Heightened Scrutiny for Gays, 96 Columbia Law Review 1753 (1996)

 movement, like the pink triangle."'
 I was about to continue, when

 he interrupted: "What's the pink triangle?"
 A beat.
 I replied: "The pink

 triangle was used by the Nazis during the Holocaust to designate homosexuals."

 Date of Authorship for this Version

 Yoshino, Kenji, "Suspect Symbols: The Literary Argument for Heightened Scrutiny for Gays" (1996).
 Faculty Scholarship Series.
-Paper 4387.
+4387.